Innovative Rope Training for Athletes

 - Monster Shoulders with Rope Training

 This entry was posted on Thursday, September 10th, 2009 at 9:00 pm and is filed under accelerated muscular development, athletic strength training lift odd objects, how to build muscle, how to improve grip strength, old strongman feats of strength, strength training muscle building workouts, strength training to improve athletic performance, strength training workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson